 There are various wage incentive plans which aim at linking payment of wages to increase in productivity at individual or group level.

-Bonus is an incentive offered over and above the wages salary to the employees.
+Bonus is an incentive offered over and above the wages or salary to the employees.

 Profit sharing means to provide a share to employees in the profits of the organisation.
 This serves to motivate the employees to improve their performance and contribute to increase in profits.